Search: Advanced search

 Please enter a keyword or ID

 The RSPCA does not support the culling of sharks as a response to public concern over shark attacks on humans.
-Killing sharks will result in harm to protected and vulnerable wildlife species [that is, the targeted great white shark (1), and also potentially non-target species such as the grey nurse shark (2)], disturb marine ecosystems and cause unnecessary animal suffering.
+This approach causes unnecessary animal suffering to protected and vulnerable wildlife species including the targeted great white shark and non-target species such as the grey nurse shark and disturbs marine ecosystems.
 The available scientific evidence to support the claim that killing sharks will reduce the risk to public safety is also not convincing.
 The RSPCA only accepts the management of wild animals where it is justified, effective and humane: the culling of sharks does not adequately satisfy these criteria.

 How and why are sharks culled?

-Over the 13-week trial, 68 sharks were caught and shot: none of them were great white sharks.
+Over the 13-week trial, 68 sharks were caught by the drumlines and shot: none of them were great white sharks.
 An evaluation by the state's Environmental Protection Authority recommended that the drumlines be abandoned as it was not effective in achieving its objectives.
-It has not been re-introduced.
+It has not been re-introduced in WA.

 The Australian Shark Attack File reports that in the last 50 years there have been 50 unprovoked fatalities (average of one per year) from shark encounters in Australian waters.
 Some years there are no fatalities recorded and in other years there have been up to five, but the average remains around one per year.

-The International Shark Attack File (5) reports that with great white sharks, the increase in attacks is a reflection of increased numbers of people using the ocean, as well as enhanced media coverage over the last century.
+The International Shark Attack File reports that with great white sharks, the increase in attacks is a reflection of increased numbers of people using the ocean, as well as enhanced media coverage over the last century.
 The statistics on shark attacks does not support an increase in the ‘per capita attack rate’ by great white sharks.
-Furthermore, the percentage of fatalities has decreased due to the establishment of better emergency medical services, greater public knowledge of basic first aid and CPR, and increased education about shark attack.
-This trend is similar to that observed with all shark attacks (6).
+Furthermore, the percentage of fatalities has decreased due to the establishment of better emergency medical services, greater public knowledge of basic first aid and resuscitation, and increased education about shark attack.

 Is shark culling effective?